ARTICLE INTERWOVEN WITH THIS WEBSITE AWARDED THE

 I create this site in the classic tradition

-of scholarship: as a substantial and original contribution to
+of scholarship: as an original contribution to

 is envisioned as a documentary annex to my book in progress.
 In